NordSecurity/nordvpn-linux/README.md

 libtelio log level is capped by the global log level.
 E.g. lib level logs will be printed only if global level logs are equal or higher.
 Global `debug` log level matches both `debug` and `trace` for the lib log level.

-Unlike the global log level, the changes require a deamon restart to take effect.
+Unlike the global log level, the changes require a daemon restart to take effect.

 ### Meshnet peer routing not working on Fedora with Docker installed